 About the Position:

-This person will perform journeyman level work in the installation, modification, repair and replacement of Mason's DDC systems and equipment, using necessary safety equipment, hand tools, ladders and testing equipment.
-Installs, maintains, and monitors computer based Direct Digital Control (DDC) control systems.
-Inspects HVAC systems and controls to determine preventative maintenance schedules or finds needed corrective maintenance repairs and reports findings to Building Automation Supervisor.
+The Building Automation Technician will perform journeyman level work in the installation, modification, repair, and replacement of Mason's Direct Digital Control (DDC) systems and equipment, using necessary safety equipment, hand tools, ladders, and testing equipment.
+This position will install, maintain, and monitor computer based DDC systems.
+The Building Automation Technician will inspect HVAC systems and controls to determine preventative maintenance schedules or finds needed for corrective maintenance repairs, and report findings to the Building Automation Supervisor.

 This position will work at our Fairfax campus.
-The working hours for this position will be Monday – Friday 6:00am – 2:30pm.
+The working hours will be Monday – Friday 6:00am – 2:30pm.
 In addition to a first-class culture at Virginia's largest public university, this position offers:

 Outstanding state and university benefits including:

 24 accrued paid days off per year, paid holidays, paid winter break, paid sick leave;

 Industry leading retirement plans available including state VRS Hybrid Plan or Optional Retirement Plan;

 Professional development, tuition reimbursement at GMU, employee assistance programs, and much more!